English Idiom: Give the benefit of the doubt

 Ava: Do you really give her the benefit of the doubt?

-As you can notice from the above example, Ava gave a reaction to Jane’s words and to what is Sally said which she used the phrase of “give her the benefit of the doubt” to show that Sally’s words won’t be so right and they can’t count on sally’s words.
+As you can notice from the above example, Ava gave a reaction to Jane’s words and to what Sally said she uses the phrase “give her the benefit of the doubt” to show that Sally’s words won’t be so right and they can’t count on sally’s words.

 Idiom #244